 Always label the jars to identify what's in them, and when it was made.
-You'd be amazed how much alike concord grape jelly and blackberry jelly look.
-This is true of many jellies and jams.
+You'd be amazed how much alike concord grape jelly, blackberry jelly, or plum jam look in the jar.
+Same goes for strawberry jelly and red raspberry jelly This is true of many jellies and jams.

-When you buy a box of pectin (and you must to make jelly!), you will find that there is a paper inside that has recipes for making jelly, jam and preserves of many types.
+When you buy a box of pectin (and you almost HAVE to in order to make jelly!), you will find that there is a paper inside that has recipes for making jelly, jam and preserves of many types.
 I have found this to be true of all the major brands.